AndypSheridan/battleships-1977/README.md

 ​
 ## **Future-Enhancements**
 ​
 There are a several areas with scope for future improvement.
-This project has been fun and challenging and I will continue to try to add the following features in my own time:
+This project has been very challenging and ultimately the project deadline was looming.
+I would have liked to add the following:
 ​
-* Creating a sprite and sprite sheet for the player character.
+* Adding a player vs player option.
-* Additional sound effects.
-* Add different types of obstacle or enemy.
-* The ability to collect items whilst jumping.
-* Platforms to jump on to.
-* The abiity to collect an item which slows down the obstacles temporarily.
+* The option of skipping the rules and legend for returning players.
-* The ability to move left and right.
+* The option to randomly place player ships for quicker games.
-* Adding a parallax background.
+* An option to have small, medium or large boards with corresponding ship sizes.

 ​
 ## **Testing Phase**
 ​